Taxation in France: Overview

-Taxes in France are made up of taxes in the narrow meaning of the word, plus social security contributions.
+Taxes in France are made up of taxes (compulsory, unrequited payments to public authorities), plus social security contributions.
 Most of the taxes are collected by the government and the local collectivities, while the social deductions are collected by the Social Security.
-There is a distinction to be made between taxes (impôts), which applies to production, importations, wealth and incomes, and social contributions (cotisations sociales), which are part of the total wage paid by an employer when he remunerates an employee.
+There is a distinction to be made between taxes (impôts), which applies to production, importations, wealth and incomes, and social contributions (cotisations sociales), which are payments, calculated as a percentage of salary, which entitle employees to social benefits in the event of illness, unemployment or when they claim their pension.
+These social contributions are payable by both the employer and the employee.
 Taxes and contributions together are called in French prélèvements obligatoires (compulsory deductions).

+All economic agents (individuals or legal entities involved in economic activity) pay tax in France.
+There are many types of tax, mainly affecting households and businesses.
+There is a distinction to be made between those liable to pay tax and taxpayers (economic agents who pay tax are called taxpayers, while taxpayers are those who actually bear the burden of tax).
 People having their tax residence in France are subject to French tax.
 Thus, they are natural or legal persons either living in France, i.e. have their homes or principal residence in France; working in France; or having the center of their economic interests in France.
 Any one of these criteria is sufficient for a person to be treated as taxable.

-Despite a downward trend registered since 1999, the tax burden in 2007 (43.3% of GDP) remains at a high level, both historically and in comparison with other countries.
-OECD countries have experienced an increase in the tax burden since the mid-1960s comparable to that of France, rising from 25% of the GDP in 1965 to 36% in 2005.
+Despite a downward trend registered since 1999, the tax burden in 2022 (46,1% of GDP) remains at a high level, both historically and in comparison with other countries.
+OECD countries have experienced an increase in the tax burden since the mid-1960s comparable to that of France, rising from 25% of the GDP in 1965 to 34% in 2022.
 That of the countries of the European Union has increased by nearly 12 percentage points of GDP over the period.
 Efforts to control the increase in the tax burden have been made by the states of the OECD: the tax rate decelerated during the 90s and has decreased slightly since 2000.
 This is why France continues to be among the OECD countries whose tax rate is the highest.
-Taxes account for 45% of GDP against 37% on average in OECD countries.
-The overall rate of social security and tax on the average wage in 2005 was 71.3% of gross salary, the highest of the OECD.
-The levels of social security contributions are particularly high (16.3% of revenue against 9.4% on average for OECD).
+Taxes account for 46,1% of GDP against 34% on average in OECD countries.
+The overall rate of social security and tax on the average wage in 2022 was 82% of gross salary, compared with 77% of the total average tax wedge.
+The levels of social security contributions are particularly high (17% of GDP against 9% of GDP on average for OECD).
 The social security budgets are larger than the budget of the national government.
 The budgets of both the national government and social security organizations run deficits.